Morrisons Lodge is our preferred lodging location in our area for convenient orientation and launching of your trip.

 Marial Lodge is the second lodge in the Rogue River Canyon.
 Marial Lodge is located at river mile 24 and is a popular stopping point above Mule Creek Canyon.
 Owned by Pat and Lori Cameron, Marial Lodge offers great hospitality and wonderful home-cooked meals.
 The Cameron’s have the reputation of welcoming you into their family for the evening, and truly showing you what Rogue River hospitality is all about.
 Marial Lodge is the only lodge in the canyon that the generator stays on all night.

-Location – Twenty-six miles from Grave Creek Bridge, right below the infamous rapid, Blossom Bar.
-The lodge is only accessible by the river and trail.
+Location – Twenty-six miles from Grave Creek Bridge, right below the infamous Blossom Bar rapid, and 52 miles upriver from Gold Beach.
+The lodge is only accessible by the river, trail, or helicopter.

 Paradise Lodge is the third Rogue River lodge in the Rogue Canyon.
 It is the largest lodge in the canyon, with two rooms and sixteen cabins, offering a beautiful setting.
 Steep canyon walls and a ranch-like setting make Paradise a favorite with all guests.
 Rich in history and comfortable rooms, Paradise will leave you wanting to come back for years to come.
 Generators turn off at 10:00 pm.